Overview

 Clinical information

-*Interpretation only possible in conjunction with clinical data.
-Absolute concentrations (e.g. very high THC-COOH values) must also be taken into account, so that the ratio is not sufficiently meaningful in individual cases if, for example, THC-COOH values in serum are high (e.g. greater than 70 ug/L; so-called ‘heavy smokers rule-in cut-off’, according to Fabritius et al., DTA 2014).
+Interpretation is permissible only in conjunction with clinical data.
+In addition, absolute concentrations (e.g., very high THC-COOH values) must be taken into account, as the quotient may have limited interpretative value in individual cases, particularly in the presence of high serum THC-COOH concentrations (e.g., > 70 µg/L; so-called “heavy smokers rule-in cut-off” according to Fabritius et al., DTA 2014, doi.org/10.1002/dta.1581).

-[1] Abschlussbericht CBDDrive: CBD Cannabis und Fahrfähigkeit, Laura Egloff, Priska Frei und Eva Scheurer, IMR Basel, Schweiz und Bundesamt für Gesunhdeit (BAG), Direktionsbereich Verbraucherschutz
+[1] Abschlussbericht CBDDrive: CBD Cannabis und Fahrfähigkeit, Laura Egloff, Priska Frei und Eva Scheurer, IMR Basel, Schweiz und Bundesamt für Gesunhdeit (BAG), Direktionsbereich Verbraucherschutz, 30.11.2021

 [2] S. Pichini et al., Δ9-Tetrahydrocannabinol and Cannabidiol Time Courses in the Sera of "Light Cannabis" Smokers: Discriminating Light Cannabis Use from Illegal and Medical Cannabis Use, Ther Drug Monit 2020; 42(1): 151-156